Subleasing at the MLC

 A subtenant is a person you select to occupy your room for a length of time that you will be absent.
 A subtenant is effectively your tenant and is there to reimburse your rent in your absence.
-However, subtenants do not sign a lease with CA House, so you remain in full obligation under the terms of your lease with CA House until the lease expiration.
+However, this means subtenants do not sign a lease with CA House, so you remain in legal and financial obligation to CA House until the end of your lease term.

 Policies and restrictions on subletting your room:

-2. Remember that you live in an intentional community, and share a common space with your housemates.
+- Remember that you live in an intentional community, and share a common space with your housemates.
 Your housemates will be living with this person while you are gone!
-Whoever sublets from you may, or may not identify with the values of the Multifaith Living Community (although it is better if they do!), but you want to ensure that they will be responsible with the space, respectful to your fellow housemates, and financially accountable.
+Whoever sublets from you may not identify with the values of the Multifaith Living Community, but you want to ensure that they will be responsible with the space, respectful to your fellow housemates, and financially accountable.

-3. Subtenants must meet the following requirements: 1) NO PETS!! (unless it is a service or ESA animal with proper documentation); 2) Must be a resident for at least one month; 3) Must be a gender appropriate to your townhouse (i.e. females in all female, males in all male, anyone in mixed gender).
-4) If you are in an Income Qualified room they must provide documentation to prove they income qualify for that rent rate (i.e. FAFSA SAR, W-2, Tax Return, etc.)
+- Subtenants must meet the following requirements: 1) NO PETS!! (unless it is a service or ESA animal with proper documentation); 2) Must be a resident for at least one month; 3) Must be a gender appropriate to your townhouse (i.e. females in all female, males in all male, anyone in mixed gender)

 Step-by-step instructions on how to sublet your room: